-Yes, the mobile banking service utilizes best practices from online banking, such as HTTPS, 128-bit SSL encryption, or password access and application time-out when your mobile device is not in use.
+Yes, the mobile banking service utilizes best practices from online banking, which includes security procedures for electronic banking transactions which are commercially reasonable and application time-out when your mobile device is not in use.
 Only the mobile devices that you personally enroll in the service can access your accounts.
 In addition, no account data is ever stored on your mobile device.
 And in the event your mobile device is lost or stolen, the service can be immediately disabled by either going online to the Mobile Banking enrollment website or calling us.

 Mobile Banking Security Tips

-- Set a strong account password that has at least 8 characters with at least one number and capitalized letter.
+- Set a strong account password that has at least 8 characters with at least one number, at least one lower case and one upper case letter and at least one special character.
 Do not use your name, birth date or other easily identifiable personal information in your password to avoid hacking.

 - Treat your phone like a computer by downloading security patch updates and antivirus software on your phone.
 Android® offers this software for users

 - Always secure your phone and SIM card (subscriber identity module) with a password.
 If your phone is ever lost or stolen, it will protect your private and secure information

 - Only download applications from trusted sources.
 Make sure to download updates regularly, as often times these include fixes to security flaws

 - Take note of pop-up notices and other alerts that may be warning you about security issues or leaving trusted sites

 - Delete text messages from your bank once you’ve read them

 - Always log off completely after using a mobile banking site or application